saulodigital/discord-roles/README.md

 # Discord Roles

-A bot example to extract all roles from a Discord server.
+A simple bot example on how to extract all roles from a Discord server.

 ## Requirements